Reviews You Can Rely On

 We have tested the best hiking pants for a decade and counting, with 55 pairs purchased.
 For this update, we put the best 14 pairs side by side for comparative analysis.
 Our experts took to the trails to understand the strengths and weaknesses of each model.
 We know that there are a lot of options out there, so we do the leg work for you to figure out which ones are the most comfortable, which ones breathe effectively while keeping you dry, and which have the most useful features to keep you enjoying nature all year round.

 Getting out on the trails can be a lot easier with the right hiking gear.
 See our favorite men's hiking boots and which daypacks we rated best.
-Add in one of the best trekking poles, top lightweight water bottles, a pair of the best sunglasses and best sun shirt to offer some UV protection, and you'll be set to reach some amazing places!
+Add in trekking poles, a lightweight water bottles, a pair of sunglasses and a sun shirt to offer some UV protection, and you'll be set to reach some amazing places!

 Related: Best Hiking Pants for Women